 The prior authorisation is a promissory note, based on which the party granting the permission reimburses the state of Finland for the costs related to the treatment.
 Kela will reimburse Finland’s public healthcare for the costs and invoice them from the party that granted the prior authorisation.

 In addition to the customer information and the treatment provider, the prior authorisation can be used to precisely register the time of treatment and the treatment or procedure that will be reimbursed in accordance with the prior authorisation.
 If you have prior authorisation from your country of residence for treatment provided in Finland, you will pay the same customer fees for the treatment as the residents of Finland.
 Deliver the prior authorisation to the treatment provider.

-Authorisation is granted using form E 112 or S2.
+Authorisation is granted using form S2.
 The prior authorisation can only be used in Finland’s public healthcare.
-Other prior authorisations than forms E 112 and S2 are not accepted in Finland’s public healthcare.
+Other prior authorisations than form S2 are not accepted in Finland’s public healthcare.

 Prior authorisation must be granted if the treatment cannot be arranged in the country of residence

 According to EU legislation, a patient shall be granted prior authorisation for treatment provided in another member state if